Book: The Redneck Manifesto: How Hillbillies, Hicks, and White Trash Became America’s Scapegoats

 I read this book a while back and reread it recently.
 Damnation, did it make me think hard this go around.
 I initially read it because I walk an uneasy line between two worlds and wanted a take on being white trash that did not demonize it.
 I got a college education, I seem sort of middle class, but the fact is, deep in my heart, I am still the little white trash girl I was when I was born.
 My daddy was poor white trash, and mean with it, a Coors-clutching racist who genuinely thought black welfare queens were the reason he could not get ahead in life.

 My mama was poor white (though not trash, certainly nuts and willing to put up with a mean, mean man for many, many years), and though we lived in the suburbs of Dallas in a relatively affluent area, I was always acutely aware I was the other.
 The crappy rental house where I dealt with bad plumbing, crumbling walls, roaches and even on a few occasions, rats, still haunts me to this day and is likely one of the reasons I am a clean freak.
 My clothes were not up to snuff until I started working and getting my own money to buy them.
 My hygiene, while not bad, was not as aggressive as my squeaky clean counterparts in elementary school and I recall a nurse calling me dirty one day.
 Other kids heard it, and she only said things like that to the black kids and the trash kids like me.
 I bathed twice a day from that comment on, but was still on occasion teased for my greasy haired past.
 The resonance of being less than middle class is still with me.
 I had to work hard to appear normalish and developed a knee-jerk, extreme left-wing persona to cover up my trashy roots.
-I spoke of white privilege as if I had been a recipient of uninterrupted societal largesse from the day I was born.
+I spoke of white privilege as if I had been a recipient of uninterrupted societal largesse from the day I was born and it should be noted that the people who espoused that line of thinking were invariably white age peers who had enjoyed far nicer upbringings than mine.

 I cringe when I think about my childhood.
 I cringe thinking about my father.
 Being white trash and super-intelligent resulted in someone who became crazy and mean, a loser at the end of a self-fulfilling prophecy.
 The taint of his shame clung to me like the odor of a rotting soul.
 I overcompensated.
 A lot.
 Pretentious and tiresome.
 I may cringe when I think about him but I also cringe when I think about who I was until about age 25.